sarikaya/AlisverisUzmani/README.md

 If you are not in the development mode, install the [nodejs](http://nodejs.org/) and [mongodb](http://www.mongodb.org/) to the server online.
 Then change the address of the server in the `app/scripts/app.js`.

+There is a binaries in the `binaries` folder.

 ## Documentation

 In the `docs` folder, there is some detailed documentation about project.